Want to start running, but don't know where to start? Follow my how to start running plan and you'll be pounding the pavement in no time!

 Sign up for a 5K

-After you’ve been running for a few weeks find a local 5K that is two to three months away.
-Start with a shorter distance and don’t try to jump straight into anything longer.
+After you've been running for a few weeks find a local 5K (or virtual 5K) that is two to three months away.
+Start with a shorter distance and don't try to jump straight into anything longer.
 Picking a race a few months out will give you a reasonable amount of time to hit that elusive goal.
 Tell people you are going to be training for the race and post it on social media.
-If you’ve actually signed up for a race and people are expecting you to do it, you are more likely to stick with it!
+If you've actually signed up for a race and people are expecting you to do it, you are more likely to stick with it!

 To actually train for the race a Couch to 5K program will give you baby steps to get there.
 They are even on apps now that literally walk you through the training process.
 Follow it!